 Take cigarettes, for instance.
 The average pack of cigarettes costs roughly $4, excluding state taxes.
 If you smoke two packs a day, that adds up to $10 daily (taxes included).
 Do your best to rid yourself of that bad habit.
 If you can, you'll save $300 dollars a month or $3,600 dollars a year, not to mention the savings you'll reap from fewer medical bills.

 Return a Recent Purchase

 Are you in a financial bind because you've overspent?
-If you did a little too much shopping recently [link to don't spend/don't have story], that could be adding to your cash flow problems.
+If you did a little too much shopping recently, that could be adding to your cash flow problems.

 Rather than going to a payday lender, head straight back to the retail store or establishment where you recently made a purchase, return the merchandise you bought and get a refund.
 Then take the money you receive and apply it toward your debts.